 In the 7 months that we've been here at the condo, we have not had any major hurricanes, but we had one on the verge of a category 1 go through, a few pass by 100+ miles offshore, and another that never got a name but probably should have.

-Now, this place feels like its built like a fortress.
+Now, this place feels like it's built like a fortress.
 It probably is.
-I have little concern for it blowing over or the roof blowing off.
+I have little concern about it blowing over or the roof blowing off.
 But what puts you on edge during big storms is the sound.

 We have hurricane shutters on all the windows and sliders, and you'd think that would help.
 While it does help us feel safer, it does not cut down on the sound at all.

 Another downside as it pertains to weather is if a higher category storm ever makes its way to us, and it will if there is enough time the county typically evacuates the peninsula.

 So this means we'd have to batten down the hatches, pack some stuff, and head on out.
 An inconvenience for sure, but of course, it's all in the name of safety.